-Mindset's Flow@Work™ is the only statistically validated engagement survey that measures not only the engagement levels in your organization (how engaged your employees are), but also the factors that inhibit or drive engagement at business unit and demographic level so you know where to focus and what needs fixing:
+Mindset's Engaged@Way-of-Work is the only statistically validated engagement survey that measures not only the engagement levels in your organization (how engaged your employees are), but also the factors that inhibit or drive engagement at business unit and demographic level so you know where to focus and what needs fixing:

 - The Indicators of Engagement measure the level of engagement, i.e. the outcomes of engagement, or how engaged an employee or business unit is.
 The indicators of engagement is like a fuel gauge in a car: the needle shows you how much fuel you have left in the tank, but that is its only purpose – you can’t move the needle by tapping on the gauge with your finger.